 There are plenty of jewelers out there who offer quality diamonds, but there are also countless companies specializing in diamonds that are aesthetically pleasing on the surface, but which contain hidden or subtle flaws that even a seasoned observer who knows what to look for in a diamond may not spot.
-A diamond doesn’t need to be perfect in order to be valuable, but you do need to know what you’re buying.
-Trained jewelers will certainly spot flaws, which may prove to be a problem for a diamond’s future value if you paid a premium for it.
+A diamond doesn’t need to be perfect in order to be valuable.
+You just need to know what you’re buying.
+Trained jewelers will certainly spot flaws.
+That may prove to be a problem for a diamond’s future value if you paid a premium for it.

-Knowing what to look for in a diamond is crucial to investing in a quality piece of jewelry that you will be able to enjoy for years to come.
+Knowing what to look for in a diamond is crucial to investing in a quality piece of jewelry.
 We’ll provide a summary of what to look for.
 You don’t have to be a professional to put these tips to use.

-First, we’ll start with the most important characteristics to consider when judging the quality of the diamond itself, which are commonly known as the “4 Cs” of diamond quality.
-Then we’ll get into the shape of the diamond and the style of the jewelry, as well as where to source diamonds if ethical mining practices are important to you.
+Below, we’ll explore the most important characteristics to consider when judging the quality of the diamond.
+These characteristics are commonly known as the “4 Cs” of diamond quality.
+We’ll also discuss the shape and style of the diamond, as well as where to source ethical diamonds.

-Most diamonds sold in the world have very small flaws called “inclusions” and “blemishes,” which develop in the diamonds as they form underground.
+Most diamonds sold in the world have very small flaws called “inclusions” and “blemishes”.
+They were developed in the diamonds as they formed underground.
 Inclusions are tiny imperfections inside the diamond, while blemishes are imperfections on the surface.
-These flaws can affect the brilliance (brightness) of the diamond, as the flaws interfere with light as it passes through the stone.
+These flaws can affect the brilliance (brightness) of the diamond.
+These flaws interfere with light as it passes through the stone.

-Diamond clarity is typically graded by an 11-point scale that was created by the Gemological Institute of America (GIA), a well-respected and long-standing laboratory that developed the 4 C system of diamond grading.
-This makes it convenient to judge diamond quality, as you don’t have to be an expert with a magnifying glass to know what you are getting; all you have to do is look at the clarity grade.
+Diamond clarity is typically graded by an 11-point scale that was created by the Gemological Institute of America (GIA).
+The GIA is a well-respected and long-standing laboratory that developed the 4 C system of diamond grading.
+This makes it convenient to judge diamond quality.
+You don’t have to be an expert with a magnifying glass to know what you are getting.
+All you have to do is look at the clarity grade.

 Now let’s consider how the scale actually helps you determine what to look for in a diamond.
-A truly flawless diamond is graded FL (Flawless) and it contains no inclusions or blemishes that can be seen under 10x magnification.
-From there the scale proceeds to IF (Internally Flawless), VVS1 and VVS2 (Very, Very Slightly Included), VS1 and VS2 (Very Slightly Included), SI1 and SI2 (Slightly Included), and finally I1, I2, and I3 (Included), with each grade containing more inclusions that are apparent at 10x magnification.
+A truly flawless diamond is graded FL (Flawless).
+An FL diamond contains no inclusions or blemishes that can be seen under 10x magnification.
+From there the scale proceeds to IF (Internally Flawless), VVS1 and VVS2 (Very, Very Slightly Included), VS1 and VS2 (Very Slightly Included), SI1 and SI2 (Slightly Included), and finally I1, I2, and I3 (Included).
+Each grade contains more inclusions that are apparent at 10x magnification.

-Typically you can go all the way down to an SI1 and not be able to see flaws with the naked eye, but fall below that and flaws will become more apparent.
+Typically you can go all the way down to an SI1 and not be able to see flaws with the naked eye.
+If you fall below SI2 however, flaws will become more apparent.
 On the lower end of the spectrum, an SI1 is a great choice, especially on a smaller diamond.
 For those seeking out a higher quality stone, especially for larger pieces, a VS2 or higher is generally preferred.

-Color is a slightly less important characteristic, but it is still worth considering.
+Color variations are a slightly less important characteristic to many buyers, but it is still worth considering.
 Typically, the closer the diamond comes to being seen as completely colorless, the higher its value.
-White diamonds are graded with the GIA color scale which designates a color tint of D to Z, with D designating a colorless diamond, and Z designating a diamond with a light tint.
-Diamonds do come in several other colors which are highly valued, such as pink, blue, and yellow, but those tend to be graded on a separate scale, and are known as “fancy” diamonds.
+White diamonds are graded with the GIA color scale which designates a color tint of D to Z. The letter D designates a diamond as colorless, and Z designating a diamond with a light yellow tint.
+Diamonds do come in several other colors which are highly valued, such as pink, blue, and yellow.
+Colored diamonds tend to be graded on a separate scale, and are known as “fancy” diamonds.

 Color is also important when it comes to choosing your setting.
-For example, a colorless diamond set in a gold vintage engagement ring will reflect the gold, which can be undesirable if you are looking to emphasize the colorlessness of the diamond.
+For example, a colorless diamond set in a gold vintage engagement ring will reflect the gold.
+This may be undesirable if you are looking to emphasize the colorlessness of the diamond.
 However, a diamond with a slight yellow tint will appear less altered in color when set in gold.

-The cut of the diamond has to do with the diamond’s symmetry, proportions, and polish, and a diamond’s overall liveliness depends the most on this attribute.
-This is because a cut will determine how light interacts with the diamond, which is described by a diamond’s fire, brilliance, and scintillation.
-Fire has to do with white light breaking down into the colors of the spectrum as it passes through the diamond, while brilliance is a measure of brightness, and scintillation has to do with how the stone sparkles.
+The cut of the diamond has to do with the diamond’s symmetry, proportions, and polish.
+A diamond’s overall liveliness depends on these attributes.
+This is because a cut will determine how light interacts with the diamond.
+The “light” is described by a diamond’s fire, brilliance, and scintillation.
+The fire has to do with white light breaking down into the colors of the spectrum as it passes through the diamond.
+Brilliance is a measure of brightness, and scintillation has to do with how the stone sparkles.